-Health care personnel with influenza-like illness should be excluded from work for at least 24 hours after resolution of fever (without the use of fever-reducing medicines).
+Health care personnel with influenza-like illness should be excluded from work for at least 24 hours after fever has subsided (without the use of fever-reducing medicines).
 If symptoms such as cough and sneezing are still present when they return to work, they should wear facemasks during patient care activities.
+Those with ongoing respiratory symptoms should be considered for evaluation by occupational health or the facility's Director of Nursing/Nursing Supervisor to determine appropriateness of contact with patients.
 Adherence to respiratory hygiene/cough etiquette and the importance of performing frequent hand hygiene (especially before and after each resident contact) should be reinforced.

 LTC facilities should monitor the Illinois Weekly Influenza Surveillance Report for information about influenza activity in Illinois during the season.
-It can be found on the influenza page on the IDPH website.
+It can be found on the influenza surveillance page on the IDPH website.